 While it has a smaller screen and lower price point than the standard iPad, it still packs a pretty big punch in terms of tablet specifications.

-Reaction to the new Mini series has been generally positive, with reviews (both customer and professional) praising the lack of compromise from its larger, more expensive brother.
+Reaction to the new Mini series was generally positive, with reviews praising the lack of compromise from its larger, more expensive brother.

 However, the display on the original Mini is not best-in-class and the UK price point is quite a bit higher than the likes of the Amazon Kindle Fire, Tesco Hudl and many other budget Android tablets.
 But if you want that iTunes/Apple apps experience, you're not going to let these little details stop you!

 In terms of hardware, the first Apple iPad Mini has a 7.9-inch screen and comes with 16, 32 or 64GB of internal memory.
 Unfortunately this memory can't be expanded, but should be enough for all but the most hardcore users.

 While the screen isn't up to the standards of the standard iPad's 'retina display', it does have 1024x768 resolution.
 It has two reasonable cameras (5MP, plus a 1.2MP front-facing lens) and it all runs on the A5 processor that powers the iPad 2.
 It also shares the same graphics processor as its larger predecessor.

 Wi-Fi, Bluetooth and USB are all supported, while voice recognition service Siri is also on board.